Light oriental dish around noon, one without starter (8)

 (sunshine is a kind of light)

-'oriental dish around noon one without starter' is the subsidiary indication.
+'oriental dish around noon one without starter' is the wordplay.

 'noon' becomes 'n'.